-This book has been out for one year now, but I think I picked it up at the right time personally.
+This book has been out for one year now, but personally I picked it up at the right time.
 In the weeks before I picked up this book I was on a downward spiral from reading too many climate change pieces and the IPCC report.
-The incessant atmospheric rivers in the Pacific Northwest did not help.
-I have admired Jane Goodall for years so when I came across The Book of Hope I thought it would help lift my dwindling spirit.
-I started listening to the audiobook but I had to abandon it halfway because it just wasn’t working for me.
-I needed something refreshing- and I found that in The Anthropocene Reviewed.
-Green talks about conventionally sticky issues such as depression and ecological extinction in a playful and relatable manner- which did wonders to lessen my anxieties.
-I devoured the book and the audiobook- I recommend the audiobook if you have an option.
+The incessant atmospheric rivers in the Pacific Northwest only made it worse.
+Green talks about conventionally icky issues such as depression and ecological extinction with down to Earth playfulness- which did wonders to reduce my anxieties.
+I highly recommend getting the audiobook.

-I became a huge fan of the concept of ending chapters with ratings on a 5 star scale.
-The idea is that our reviews of books, movies, dinners, etc are not true reviews of those things but instead these reviews are reviews of our own private experiences of those things.
-And it is precisely what I’m doing here alongside millions of people.
-We’re all leaving bread crumbs of our own memoirs.
+Lastly, I became a huge fan of the concept of ending chapters with 5 star ratings.
+The idea is that our reviews of books, movies, dinners, etc are not true reviews of those things but instead these reviews are miniature memoirs of our own private experiences of those things.
+And it is precisely what I’m doing here.
+We’re all leaving bread crumbs of our own memoirs on the internet.
 I find that idea mesmerizing.
-As I rate this book, I’m reminded that I can’t really rate this book, what I’m rating is my experience of it.
-With any essay collection, you are bound to adore some essays and for other essays, you wish you hadn’t read them.
-And here is one of the more successful essay collections I have come across.
+As I rate this book, I’m reminded that I can’t really review or rate this book, what I’m sharing is my subjective experience of it.
+With any essay collection, you are bound to adore some essays and for other essays, you wish you had skipped them.
+And this is one of the more successful essay collections I have come across.

 I give the The Anthropocene Reviewed five stars.